aedera/deepredmt/README.md

 ## Data

-Experiments used [FASTA files](./data/fasta-files.tar.gz) containing mitochondrial protein-encoding sequences from 21 plant species.
+Experiments used [FASTA files](./data/fasta-files.tar.gz) containing mitochondrial protein sequences from 21 plant species.
 These files have 'E' nucleotides to indicate C-to-U editing sites, which were previously identified by using RNAseq data publicly available in the [European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home).

 These FASTA files were used to construct the following three datasets for